First Biological Law Second Biological Law Third Biological Law Fourth Biological Law Fifth Biological Law

 If we are in the healing phase and all of sudden encounter a track, either through direct contact or by association, the original conflict is instantly reactivated.
 Each conflict relapse interrupts and therefore prolongs the healing process – on the correlating organ as well as in the corresponding brain relay – leading to a chronic condition.
 Persistent skin conditions (dermatitis, psoriasis), arthritis, Crohn’s disease, Parkinson’s, “chronic fatigue syndrome” (prolonged vagotonia), or constant low blood pressure are examples of a hanging healing.
 Like with a healing wound that is torn open again and again, with conflict relapses the affected organ heals only very slowly.
 This is why we should try to resolve a conflict as soon as possible.
 NOTE: A new DHS and extreme stress also interrupts healing.
 This includes states of fear and panic.

-Tracks also have to be taken into consideration when we are dealing with recurring conditions such as recurring colds, skin rashes, diarrhea, hemorrhoids, “infections”, or recurring cancers.
+Tracks also have to be taken into consideration when we are dealing with recurring conditions such as recurring colds, skin ashes, diarrhea, hemorrhoids, “infections”, or recurring cancers.
 Returning symptoms are always a sign that certain tracks associated with a particular conflict are still of importance, although the healing phase has been complete.
 At that point, setting on a track caused the Hamer Focus to reappear, which activates a quick replay of the Biological Special Program with the conflict-related healing symptoms, including symptoms of the Epileptoid Crisis (coughing fits, asthma attack, migraine attack) following right away.
 Based on GNM, so-called “allergies” are therefore always manifestations of tracks.
 NOTE: Dreams can trigger conflict relapses as well.